 To her patients, Dr Julie Tan (not her real name) is the calm and collected doctor who dishes out sensible health advice.
-But even her wealth of medical knowledge and training couldn’t prevent her from spiralling into depression early during her fourth pregnancy last year.
+But even her wealth of medical knowledge and training couldn’t prevent her from spiralling into depression early during her fourth pregnancy.

-“I often felt stressed and sad, and didn’t have the energy to do things that I usually do, like read with my kids and supervise their homework,” says the 38-year-old specialist in private practice, whose four kids are now aged one to seven.
-She has requested to remain anonymous to protect their identities.
+“I often felt stressed and sad, and didn’t have the energy to do things that I usually do, like read with my kids and supervise their homework,” says the specialist in private practice, who requested to remain anonymous.

 Julie shares that she was also not in the mood for activities she usually enjoyed, like listening to music and watching movies.
 While watching the adrenaline-pumping action flick Spiderman, for example, she recounts how she felt an overwhelming sadness come over her and almost burst into tears.

 The negative emotions caught her by surprise.
 “I’m usually very logical, so I couldn’t understand why I felt so down,” shares Julie, adding that her previous three pregnancies went well.